OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 ## [1] "print is a commonly used function!"
 ```

-You can inspect the contents of a function by typing the function
+You can take a look at the contents of a function by typing the function
 name, but missing out the paranthesis: